Comfort women: Outline

 In the Russo-Japanese War of 1904–1905, Japan's military closely regulated privately operated brothels in Manchuria.

 Comfort houses were first established in Shanghai after the Shanghai incident in 1932 as a response to wholesale rape of Chinese women by Japanese soldiers.
-Okamura Yasuji, the chief of staff in Shanghai, ordered the construction of comfort houses to prevent further rape.
+Yasuji Okamura, the chief of staff in Shanghai, ordered the construction of comfort houses to prevent further rape.
 After the rapes of many Chinese women by Japanese troops during the Nanjing Massacre in 1937, the Japanese forces adopted the general policy of creating comfort stations in various places in Japanese occupied Chinese territory, "not because of their concern for the Chinese victims of rape by Japanese soldiers but because of their fear of creating antagonism among the Chinese civilians."
+To staff the establishments, Japanese prostitutes were imported from Japan.
+Japanese women were the first victims to be enslaved in military brothels and trafficked across Japan, Okinawa, Japan's colonies and occupied territories, and overseas battlegrounds.
 According to Yoshiaki Yoshimi, comfort stations were established to avoid criticism from China, the United States of America and Europe following the case of massive rapes between battles in Shanghai and Nanjing.

 As Japan continued military expansion, the military found itself short of Japanese volunteers, and turned to local populations—abducting and coercing women into serving as sex slaves in the comfort stations.
 Many women responded to calls to work as factory workers or nurses, and did not know that they were being pressed into sexual slavery.

 In the early stages of World War II, Japanese authorities recruited prostitutes through conventional means.
 In urban areas, conventional advertising through middlemen was used alongside kidnapping.
 Middlemen advertised in newspapers circulating in Japan and in the Japanese colonies of Korea, Taiwan, Manchukuo, and China.
 These sources soon dried up, especially in metropolitan Japan.
 The Ministry of Foreign Affairs resisted further issuance of travel visas for Japanese prostitutes, feeling it tarnished the image of the Japanese Empire.
 The military turned to acquiring comfort women outside mainland Japan, mostly from Korea and from occupied China.
-An existing system of licensed prostitution within Korea made it easy for Japan to recruit females in large numbers.
+An existing system of licensed prostitution within Korea made it easy for Japan to recruit women in large numbers.